lee-lindley/github_blog/_posts/2022-11-22-ExcelGen_multirow_headers.md

 are frozen.
 Too bad.
 We need to specify where the scrollable active pane starts.

 The row we make top of the scrollable region is the first one with data -- two rows for the banner, three rows of header, so row six is first row of data.
+Column 3 is the first one we want in the scrollable pane.

 ```plsql
     -- freeze row headers and first two columns (aka setting active pane)